pu2clr/SI4844/README.md

 ## Hardware Requirements and Setup

-This library has been written for the Arduino platform and has been successfully tested on Pro Mini 3.3V (8MHz).
-I beleave it will work on any other Arduino with I2C support.
+This library has been written for the Arduino platform and has been successfully tested on Pro Mini 3.3V (8MHz), LGT8F328 (clock setup: 32kHz with prescaler ou divider set to 2 or 16 kHz or less), ESP32 and  ESP8266.

 ### Arduino 5V and Si4844